-International sanctions are having a deleterious impact on the progress of existing projects, with NPC finding it difficult to tap into international financial markets, forge partnerships with petrochemicals majors and import specialist equipment.
+International sanctions have had a deleterious impact on the progress of existing projects, with NPC finding it difficult to tap into international financial markets, forge partnerships with petrochemicals majors and import specialist equipment.
 Global technology licensers have stopped doing business with Iran in order to maintain business interests in the US.
-Meanwhile, the complexity of raising finance from abroad as a result of the sanctions regime has deterred global banks.
-The sanctions have undermined business with European firms, which are insisting on approval of contracts by the European Commission.
-Iran is yet to feel the effect of the easing of international sanctions; we expect this feeling will lessen over the coming quarters.
+Meanwhile, the complexity of raising finance from abroad as a result of the sanctions regime deterred global banks.
+The sanctions undermined business with European firms, which are insisting on approval of contracts by the European Commission.
+As such, the alleviation of sanctions should improve NPC's operating environment.

 In spite of the challenges facing the company, in November 2012 Kavyan Petrochemicals started up its 1mn tpa ethane cracker in Bushehr.
-The cracker was initially scheduled to come onstream in July 2012.
-No reason was provided for the delay in actual start-up of the ethylene plant.
 The second phase of the project will see the cracker capacity doubled to 2mn tpa.
 The Kavyan crackers are linked to Iran's west ethylene pipeline, which is supplying several polymer plants along its route.
 The west ethylene pipeline and its offshoot, the Dena region ethylene pipeline, are set to have in total 11 downstream petrochemical projects along their routes, stretching from the south where the two Kavyan ethylene complexes and the Morvarid 5 Olefins facility are based, to the north, linking seven downstream plants.
 The second phase of the West Ethylene Pipeline was set for completion by end-2013 but is now expected to come onstream in 2015.
 The 1,200km pipeline carries ethylene produced by Kavyan petrochemical plant, in south of the country, to petrochemical plants located west of the country.

-Operational Data

-Established: 1964
+Operational Data • Established: 1964